CaritoRamos/Predictive-Classification-Model-for-UNMSM-Admissions/README.md

 In this second phase, the goal was to build a predictive and descriptive analysis using historical data from admission processes, applying data collection, processing, and visualization techniques.

-In addition, a predictive classification model was developed to estimate whether a candidate will be admitted or not to the university, based on variables such as the academic program (major) and the admission period.
+n addition, a predictive classification model was developed to estimate whether a candidate will be admitted or not to the university, based on variables such as the academic program (major) and the admission period.
+The model achieved a validation accuracy of 96.51%, demonstrating strong performance and reliability for real-world application.

 ## 🧠 Project Structure